-Buying into a highly inflated property market, despite very low interest rates means most people’s mortgage repayments use up a very large percentage of their total income.
+Buying into a highly inflated property market, despite very low-interest rates means most people’s mortgage repayments use up a very large percentage of their total income.

 This scenario has seen the birth of an unofficial but major bank.
+Which bank?

 The Bank of Mum & Dad.